Senior Research Associate

-Experience: Experience conducting literature reviews and designing/implementing evaluations of grantees/state programs for Federal clients; experience in state/local programs focused on aging and/or disability a plus.
+Experience: Experience conducting literature reviews and designing and implementing evaluations of grantees/state programs for federal clients; experience in state/local programs focused on aging and/or disability a plus.

 Knowledge: Knowledge of federal or state programs and/or database/surveys for older Americans and/or people with disabilities.

 Company offers excellent benefits and compensation commensurate with experience.

 Please e-mail resume and cover letter to email@example.com

 New Editions Consulting, Inc. is an Equal Opportunity Employer.
 It is the policy of New Editions Consulting, Inc. to afford equal employment opportunity regardless of race, color, religion, national origin, sex, age, marital status, disability or veteran status, or any other status protected by applicable law